sider/sider-docs/docs/tools/kotlin/detekt.md

 ### `target`

-This option allows you to specify paths to analyze.
+This option allows you to specify paths to be analyzed.

 alias: `input`